ROAR-ROBOTICS/xingyun/ReadMe.md

 3) If it is desired to use Xingyun as a standalone module as part of a larger project without any visualization, Matplotlib is not required.
 Xingyun object can be instantiated as normal and only humanPerception() is required to generate a vector of Human objects with centroid and orientation information.

 4) Please note that include/matplotlibcpp.h is not developed by the authors, and thus does not contain a header indicating authorship and license terms.
 No changes were made to the file and thus it also does not pass cppcheck and cpplint format tests.
+Furthermore, because the unit tests are only designed for Xingyun, having matplotlibcpp.h inside the same repository causes the coverage to be inaccurately low, yet the file is necessary for visualization.

 ## Explanation of Commit Message Format Inconsistencies